gokhanaliccii/InfiniteImageListingApp/README.md

 # InfiniteImageListingApp

 Sample image listing app which uses unsplash api.
-When we scroll down to list it automaticall load new images from service during to load time application loading bar visible at the bottom of screen.
+When we scroll down the list, it automatically loads new images from service during the load time, loading bar displayed at the bottom of screen.
 Application architecture is **CLEAN MVP** and **not used any third party library**.
-Due to third party limitation and future of application I decided to make internal libraries which makes network requests and json serialization easier and generic.
+Due to third party limitations and future of application I decided to make internal libraries which makes network requests and json serialization easier and generic.

 Loading | Loaded | Load More | Failed|
 --- | --- | --- | --- |